 The celebration began as the crew realized they had found one of the most famous planes from World War II.

 The plane was taken apart and shipped to California where it was kept in Nightingale's hangar for a little over two years.

 "I did not want to disturb anything on the airplane, so I never washed it, I never cleaned it," he said.

-Nightingale was able to get into contact with one of the plane’s original pilots, Larry Cool.
-When Cool found out about the discovery, he came out for a visit.
+Nightingale was able to get into contact with one of the plane’s original pilots, Larry Kuhl.
+When Kuhl found out about the discovery, he came out for a visit.